Optimizing distortion riskmetrics with distributional uncertainty: Concluding remarks

 We demonstrate the applicability of our result by numerically calculating the solution to optimizing the difference between risk measures, preference robust optimization and portfolio optimization under marginal constraints.
 In all numerical examples, the original non-convex problem is converted or well approximated by a convex one which can be solved efficiently.

-Our condition of closedness under concentration in Theorem \ref{th:1} is a sufficient but not necessary condition for the equivalence of a non-convex and a convex optimization problem under distributional uncertainty.
-A question that remains unanswered is a \emph{necessary and sufficient} condition such that the desired equivalence holds.
-Pinning down such a condition would facilitate many more applications in decision theory, finance, game theory, and operations research.
+Our condition of closedness under concentration within $\I$ in Theorem \ref{th:1} is sufficient but not necessary for the equivalence of a non-convex and a convex optimization problem under distributional uncertainty.
+A necessary condition of the equivalence is closedness under concentration of the set of maximizers in Theorem \ref{th:nec}.
+An open question is to find a \emph{necessary and sufficient} condition on the uncertainty set $\M$ itself such that the desired equivalence holds.
+Pinning down such a condition may facilitate many more applications in decision theory, finance, game theory, and operations research.